Fendalton Open Air School teachers collected and analysed a range of data to enhance their writing programme and engage learners.

 A fundamental part of this process was:

 Judy and Sue collected relevant information from the boys and their families, alongside asTTle data and anecdotal evidence, as a part of the scanning and focusing phase of the Spirals of Inquiry framework.
 This included:

 This information was examined to determine the role teachers, parents, and peers could play to support the development of the boys’ writing potential.
-Judy and Sue realised:
+Judy and Sue realised the following important points.

 During the learning consultations, the boys revealed that if given the opportunity to talk about their writing, they could articulate ideas, identify difficulties, and explore their learning needs.
 For Judy and Sue, this emphasised the importance of processing time and giving feedback in writing.
 So they established "talk-time" for all students in their writing programme.

 Learner maps and consultations revealed “hidden data” not collected from asTTle or writing samples.
-They showed the need for boys to talk about ideas and receive feedback throughout the writing process.
+This showed the need for boys to talk about ideas and receive feedback throughout the writing process.

 “Gathering writing samples is not enough evidence.
 Give learners a voice.
 Ask them about their learning, but be sure to wait and listen to the answer.
 If you really want to support your learners listen without prompting or filling in the gaps.”

-The boys engagement and motivation immediately improved using the Google platform.
+The boys' engagement and motivation immediately improved using the Google platform.
 However, there was no development in the quality of their writing content.
-Judy and Sue realised they would needed to revisit their inquiry, and their approach, to improve learning outcomes.
+Judy and Sue realised they would need to revisit their inquiry, and their approach, to improve learning outcomes.

 By reviewing the comments within the boys’ Google documents, Judy and Sue identified the boys weren’t making the connection between their goals and steps for improvement.
 Judy and Sue concluded the boys needed more explicit instruction to understand their writing goals.